So many people talk about being a business owner.

 Or how about “X number of businesses to start in a weekend”.

-How many of them every mention the self-employment tax?
+How many of them ever mention the self-employment tax?

 In my experience, not many (if any!).

 That’s a HUGE problem.

 It can lead to a large amount due with your income tax return.

 And that’s never fun.

 So, before you get too far into your entrepreneurship journey –or if you happen to be doing your due diligence before starting a business–let’s go over everything you need to know about self-employment taxes.